 Montana State Parks collaborates with the State Trails Advisory Committee to review the RTP applicants each year.
 In 2012, the RTP moved to an online WebGrants application format at www.fundingmt.org.

-Current Grant Application Cycle - OPEN
+NEW Grant Application Cycle - OPEN

 Application Forms & Guidelines